What happens when people get night reflux?

 - Try drinking fluids mostly between meals, rather than with meals.

 How to sleep with heartburn at night

 Did you know that lying down on your right side can increase your reflux symptoms?
 On the other hand, lying down on your left side can reduce your symptoms – it’s strange but true!
 If you prefer to sleep on your back, consider getting a foam wedge to elevate the head of your bed (unfortunately it’s not quite effective if you just prop up your pillows).

 Gaviscon Dual Action might help relieve your heartburn.
 It works by neutralising excess stomach acid, as well as forming a protective barrier over the stomach contents to help stop it from rising.
-It starts to soothe in just 4 minutes** so it can be handy when you’re looking for fast relief.
+It starts to soothe from just 4 minutes* so it can be handy when you’re looking for fast relief.

 Acid reflux in toddlers at night

 Reflux is common in babies, though it usually improves by the time they’re one year old.
 If you’re worried about your baby or toddler experiencing reflux at night, it’s best to see your doctor to get some advice.
 They may recommend feeding smaller amounts more frequently or adding a thickener to your child’s feeds (e.g. rice cereal).
 For toddlers over one year old, Gaviscon Infant Powder is a possible option.
 It works by mixing with and stabilising the stomach contents to prevent reflux and regurgitation.
 If you think your child might benefit from using it, make sure to ask your doctor or pharmacist.

 All information presented is not intended to diagnose or prescribe.
 This medicine may not be right for you.
 Read the label before purchase.
 Follow the directions for use.
 If symptoms persist, see your health professional.

 *Strugala V, et al. 2010 (Sponsored by RB)